FASD Lane

 Understand FASD: A good place for adults with FASD to learn about the nature of their disorder is here: The ABCs of FASD.

-Brochure: Everybody print out this trifold and carry it with you in case you need to explain to someone about your disorder:
+Brochure FASD and the Brain: Everybody print out this trifold and carry it with you in case you need to explain to someone about your disorder:

 Articles: Here are some good articles for parents and caregivers: